GSA/challenges-and-prizes/_all-challenges/1193-ai-atac-3-challenge-efficiency-effectiveness-afforded-by-security-orchestration-automated-response-soar-capabilities.md

   4. A setup guide (document).
 See Submission Requirements below for the specifics of each submission component.

   Phase 1 will be used to identify the most promising candidate technologies that will be selected for and advanced to Phase 2 evaluation.
-These selections will be based on the technology’s White-paper document plus the Overview and Demonstration videos.
+These selections will be based on the technology’s Whitepaper document plus the Overview and Demonstration videos.
 SOAR tool submitters must be available during Phase 1 for any questions by the U.S. Navy and Oak Ridge National Laboratory (ORNL) teams.

   PMW 130 will notify all Contestants that advance to Phase 2 using the contact information provided in the submission.
 The Government, may, but is not necessarily required to, notify Contestants that do not advance.